Time has run out on some Biden administration appointees

 But, Tenpas says, the wheels of government will continue to turn despite the top-level shuffling.

-"I think it largely will go undetected," she says.
+"I think it largely will go undetected," she said.
 "But I think, generally speaking, it's not good to have temporary leadership at the top of these executive departments."

 The White House says it's aware of the 300-day deadline and that each government agency does have "appropriately designated senior leaders" who can perform the duties of the position until someone is nominated and confirmed.